RTurney/CV/README.md

 ## Voluntary experience:

-I have always had an interest in volunteer work and have had multiple experiences in volunteering.
+I have always felt strongly about the environment and animal welfare, which has been a focus of mine when it comes to voluntary work and which was a big factor in me following an initial career in biology.
+I also feel strongly about the importance of first aid and mental health, which is why I have always tried to keep my first aid training up to date and have qualified as a mental health first aider.
 For the sake of keeping this CV short, I have ommited the details of each voluntary role, but I am always happy to talk further about these experiences:

 * **Data collector, Earthwatch, Germany (Full-time) June 2014 – June 2014**
 * **Data collector, Frontier, Fijian Island of Gau (Full-time) April 2012 – May 2012**
-* **Volunteer care assistant, RSPCA, Stapeley (part-time) November 2009 – July 2012**
+* **Volunteer care assistant, RSPCA, Stapeley (part-time) November 2009 – July 2014**
 * **Volunteer, St John Ambulance, Hanley Division (part-time) December 2009 – July 2012**

 ## [Education](#work-experience):